Compare credit cards for 2024: Over 120 cards crunched and rated

 But even if you have excellent credit and you don’t need to borrow, a credit card could still work for you.
 Plenty of cards come with perks or rewards – from loyalty points or cashback through to airport lounge access or travel insurance.

-Best ways to use a credit card
+How to use a credit card well

 • Build up your credit score If you lack credit history or have a low credit score, a credit card can be a good first step to improving it.
 Look into credit building cards tailored for individuals with poor credit.
 Keep in mind that these cards often carry higher interest rates, so ensure to clear your balance monthly.